chef-training/open_spaces/README.md

 Here are some simple tips to make sure you get the most out of your open space experience:

+* Participate - you'll get out what you put in
 * Make sure everyone's voice is heard
 * Listen twice as much as you speak
 * Help capture notes